jamespan/investors-blog/_columns/Barrons_Weekly/2024-12-02/21-2-etfs-double-microstrategy-gains-bitcoin-e3aed9f1.md

 ---
-layout: content
+layout: post
 title: >-
   These 2 ETFs Can Double MicroStrategy’s Gains.
 They Bet Big on a Bitcoin Guru.
 date: 2024-11-26 11:23 -0500
 author: Lewis Braham
 tags: ['Cryptocurrencies', 'Funds']
+description: >-
-description: The volatile ETFs are built more for day traders than buy-and-hold investors.
+  The volatile ETFs are built more for day traders than buy-and-hold investors.
 What to know.
 ---